vefthroun-2020/modules-package-managers-bundlers-sandbox/README.md

-# modules-package-managers-bundlers-sandbox
+# ES6 Modules and related topics

-An exploration about Modules, Package Managers and Bundlers
+This is an exploration about Modules, Package Managers and Bundlers.